kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

   The helper is designed to be easily extendable, with the ability to add new APIs with minimal changes to the code.
 The API can then be selected by passing an argument to the Helper, such as `--api steam`.
 The main program would be in charge of selecting the API to use, and passing this information to the Helper.

+  // Mention how only one API is available in implementation section.

   === API in the Main Application

   In the main application, a push button in the edit game dialog is used to fetch game data from the API.
 This button will call a function from a helper class, which will start a background thread to fetch the data.
 When the data is returned in the form of a JSON object, it is parsed and the fields in the edit dialog are populated with the data.